peterhinch/micropython-vs1053/ASYNC.md

 16KiB/s so the buffer holds 125ms of data.
 If 256Kbps is used, this drops to 65ms.
 Given that `uasyncio` performs round-robin scheduling, this time is the maximum allowable sum of the blocking time of all running tasks.
-If this is exceeded the buffer will empty and distorted sound will result.
+If this is exceeded the buffer will empty and sound dropouts will result.
+Note that FLAC playback reduces the buffer to 23ms.
+This places serious limits on the other tasks.

-The driver uses the `uasyncio` IOStream mechanism.
-Currently this supports only round-robin scheduling.
-I am [lobbying](https://github.com/micropython/micropython/issues/5857) for an option to prioritise I/O, testing for readiness on every yield to the scheduler.
-If this is implemented it will reduce the constraints on vs1053 application design.
+The `dreq` signal is asserted when there is sufficient space in the VS1053b internal buffer for about 1/3 of its capacity, i.e. about 680 bytes.
+The driver uses the periods when `dreq` is `False` to allow other tasks to be scheduled.
+This ensures that the buffer is nearly full before other tasks are scheduled.

+It is worth monitoring `dreq` in a running application: it should regularly become `False`.
+If there are periods where this does not happen, it is likely that the buffer is becoming empty and dropouts will be heard.
+Solutions are to reduce blocking in application tasks, to use lower bit rate MP3 files, or to use the synchronous driver.

 # 7. Plugins

 These binary files provide a means of installing enhancements and bug fixes on the VS1053.
 These are stored in RAM so need to be loaded after a power cycle.
 The only plugin I have tested is the FLAC plugin.
-The asynchronous driver is unable to use this successfully.

-The current FLAC driver `vs1053b-patches-flac.plg` does not work.
-An older version `flac_plugin.bin` is included which does.

 For some reason installing the FLAC plugin takes some 17s on ESP32 while being almost instant on a Pyboard.
 Plugins may be found on the [VLSI solutions](http://www.vlsi.fi/en/support/software/vs10xxpatches.html) site.
+The supplied `patch.bin` file enables FLAC decoding and was current at the time of writing (Aug 2022) See [main README](./README.md#4-plugins) for details of how to process `.plg` files.